Safety and security

 Foreigners living in Pyongyang are usually able to travel freely within the city, but permission is often required for travel outside Pyongyang.

 Taxis are sometimes available from hotels or outside department stores, but they will be reluctant to take you without a local guide or interpreter.
+Public transport is not generally accessible to foreigners.

 International Driving Permits are not valid in North Korea.
 Foreigners living in North Korea must get a local driving licence by passing a local driving test.
+You should take extra care when driving, as roads are often of poor quality with frequent hazards, and pedestrian road safety awareness is low.